Quantum machine learning: Quantum Convolution Neural Network

 Quantum neural networks take advantage of the hierarchical structures, and for each subsequent layer, the number of qubits from the preceding layer is decreased by a factor of two.
 For n input qubits, these structure have O(log(n)) layers, allowing for shallow circuit depth.
 Additionally, they are able to avoid "barren plateau," one of the most significant issues with PQC-based algorithms, ensuring trainability.
 Despite the fact that the QCNN model does not include the corresponding quantum operation, the fundamental idea of the pooling layer is also offered to assure validity.
 In QCNN architecture, the pooling layer is typically placed between succeeding convolutional layers.
 Its function is to shrink the representation's spatial size while preserving crucial features, which allows it to reduce the number of parameters, streamline network computing, and manage over-fitting.
 Such process can be accomplished applying full Tomography on the state to reduce it all the way down to one qubit and then processed it in subway.
 The most frequently used unit type in the pooling layer is max pooling, although there are other types as well.
 Similar to conventional feed-forward neural networks, the last module is a fully connected layer with full connections to all activations in the preceding layer.
 Translational invariance, which requires identical blocks of parameterized quantum gates within a layer, is a distinctive feature of the QCNN architecture.

-Dissipative Quantum Neural Network

-Dissipative QNNs (DQNNs) are constructed from layers of qubits coupled by perceptron called building blocks, which have an arbitrary unitary design.
-Each node in the network layer of a DQNN is given a distinct collection of qubits, and each qubit is also given a unique quantum perceptron unitary to characterize it.
-The input states information are transported through the network in a feed-forward fashion, layer-to-layer transition mapping on the qubits of the two adjacent layers, as the name implies.
-Dissipative term also refers to the fact that the output layer is formed by the ancillary qubits while the input layers are dropped while tracing out the final layer.
-When performing a broad supervised learning task, DQNN are used to learn a unitary matrix connecting the input and output quantum states.
-The training data for this task consists of the quantum state and the corresponding classical labels.